AAMC Sample Test Score Converter

 Percentile Scores

-MCAT scores come with percentile rankings.
+MCAT score calculator work based on aamc sample score & percent correct rankings methods.
 They show how a test-taker performed compared to others.
 For instance, scoring in the 90th percentile means outperforming 90% of test-takers.
 Most top medical schools expect scores in the 80th percentile or higher.
 Specific requirements vary.